Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 Absolutely not!

-Like we mentioned in the intro, it's not meant to replace your natural whole-food diet (and you should run from any product that makes this claim).
+It's not meant to replace a high-quality whole-food diet (and you should run from any product that makes this claim).

-Rather, it's a key part of what we call Natural Performance Nutrition – a system for filling in nutritional gaps and ensuring the best nutrition possible in the modern environment, so you can unlock peak health and performance every single day.
+Instead, it's a part of what we call Natural Performance Nutrition – a system for filling in nutritional gaps and ensuring the best nutrition possible in the modern environment, so you can unlock your peak state every single day.

 To follow this system, all you need to do is mix OMNI¹ with any cold liquid and enjoy in the first half of the day (or whenever you end your fast).